JuliaRobotics/Caesar.jl/docs/src/concepts/parallel_processing.md

 !!! note
     Beyond the cases discussed above, other features in the IncrementalInference.jl code base (especially regarding the Bayes tree) are already multithreaded.

+## Factor Caching (In-place operations)

+In-place memory operations for factors can have a significant performance improvement.
+See the [Cache and Stash section](@ref section_stash_and_cache) for more details.